teamconclude/blueprints/README.md

 blueprint was installed, while *global* has no such limitations and can even be used by multi-channel guests, such as external contractors.

-You would normally use *custom* blueprints to implement workflows for functional or geographical units of the organization, and *global* blueprints for company-wide use.
+We recommend using *custom* blueprints to implement workflows for functional or geographical units of the organization, and *global* blueprints for company-wide use.

 ### Global Blueprints - for the Entire Workspace

-Global blueprints allow everyone in the workspace (except single channel members) to create a new activity.
+Global blueprints allow everyone in the workspace (except single-channel members) to create a new activity.
 However, the initiator who creates the activity is not permitted to see the "inside" of the activity unless they get an explicit invitation.